MBA with a Coordinated Program in Dietetics

 Frequently Asked Questions (FAQs)

-What can I do with a degree in business and coordinated program in nutrition?
+What can I do with a degree in business and coordinated program in dietetics?

 Leadership roles in fields related to health and wellness are in high demand.
 An MBA/RD degree can open doors to a wide range of those opportunities in marketing and public relations, food industry, disease prevention, government programs, community education and more.
 This unique program equips you with the skills you need to not only promote health and wellness, but also develop and direct new programs—making it possible to create innovative job roles and career outcomes in the areas that interest you.

-What are the requirements and process to become a Registered Dietitian Nutritionist?
+What are the requirements and process to become a Registered Dietitian/Registered Dietitian Nutritionist?

-In order to become a Registered Dietitian Nutritionist (RDN) the following criteria must be met:
+In order to become a Registered Dietitian/Registered Dietitian Nutritionist (RD/RDN) the following criteria must be met:

 If you have a nutrition-related bachelor's degree